symfony/symfony-docs/create_framework/11-http-kernel.rst

 .. tip::

-    Read the `Internals`_ chapter of the Symfony2 documentation to learn more about the events dispatched by HttpKernel and how they allow you to change the flow of a request.
+    Read the `Internals`_ chapter of the Symfony documentation to learn more about the events dispatched by HttpKernel and how they allow you to change the flow of a request.